Hellyupadhyay/VolumeHandControl/volume.md

 ## Team Details
 This project was created by
-Vatsal Shah,Helly Upadhyay and Rajat Vanzara and [Teammate's Name] as a part of PSC innovative Assignment at Nirma University.
+Vatsal Shah,Helly Upadhyay and Rajat Vanzara as a part of PSC innovative Assignment at Nirma University.

 ## Dataset